Creating and Running a Zend Framework (Laminas) Project in ServBay

 https://servbay-zend-test.local/memcached

 .
-The first time, you’ll see a message with "CACHE MISS."
-On subsequent visits within the cache lifetime (300 seconds), you’ll see "CACHE HIT" and the timestamp won’t change, indicating data was loaded from cache.
+On first visit, you should see a message with "CACHE MISS".
+Within the cache lifetime (300 seconds), subsequent visits will display "CACHE HIT" and the unchanged timestamp, showing the data is read from cache.

 Redis Integration Example

-Demonstrates how to use Redis for caching or storage in a Zend Framework controller.
+Shows how to use Redis for data caching or storage in a Zend Framework controller.

-In your project root, use Composer to install the Laminas Cache Redis storage adapter:
+In your project root, use Composer to install Laminas Cache's Redis adapter:

 1